dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 ## Overview

-Wether it's a animating a logo, a character or a user interface, animation is a key part of each developed game.
+Wether it's animating a logo, a character or a user interface, animation is a key part of each developed game.

 Godot has a powerful animation engine, that allows the developer to create anything from a simple to a complex animation.

 In this guide you will learn the basics of a very key part of Godot's 2D animation system: the AnimationPlayer.
-You will get to know it's user interface, create a simple animation with it, and also learn, how to call functions in an animation.
+You will get to know its user interface and create a simple animation with it.
+If you are an advanced Godot user, you will also learn how to call node functions in an animation.

 ## Animation components